Medically reviewed by Drugs.com. Last updated on Jun 5, 2022.

 Selegiline may cause dryness of the mouth.
 For temporary relief, use sugarless candy or gum, melt bits of ice in your mouth, or use a saliva substitute.
 However, if your mouth continues to feel dry for more than 2 weeks, check with your medical doctor or dentist.
 Continuing dryness of the mouth may increase the chance of dental disease, including tooth decay, gum disease, and fungus infections.

 Some people who have used this medicine had unusual changes in their behavior.
-Talk with your doctor if you start having problems with gambling or increased interest in sex while using this medicine.
+Talk with your doctor if you start having unusual urges, such as gambling urges, binge or compulsive eating, compulsive shopping, or sexual urges while using this medicine.

 Do not stop taking this medicine without first checking with your doctor.
 Your doctor may want you to reduce gradually the amount you are taking before stopping completely.